pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 axs[0].set_title("Distribution of p01 CATE predictions");
 ```

-This perspective starts to show the importance of heterogeniety in causal impacts and offers a means of assessing differential impact of treatments.
+This perspective starts to show the importance of heterogeneity in causal impacts and offers a means of assessing differential impact of treatments.

 +++